 #1 The Lord of the Rings: The Two Towers

 Bernard Hill killed it as King Théoden, McKellen was at his best as Gandalf the White and our trio of heroes were also at the top of their game.
 The Battle of Helm’s Deep is exciting, touching, visceral and beautiful.
-Of all the films The Two Towers is the most complete experience of all the movies and has the best action, humour and heart.
+Of all the films The Two Towers is the most complete experience and has the best action, humour and heart.
 And that is why it is number one on this list.
+For Frodo!

 So which Middle Earth movie is your favourite?
 Feel free to comment below.